 An advocate is a person who speaks, writes or acts in support of a person or issue.
 Practicing advocacy allows you to clarify your personal values and beliefs, use your voice about something important to you and help affect change.
 One way you can be an effective advocate is by contacting your elected officials to express concerns about a particular issue.
 This can be a great way to raise awareness for various prevention issues, such as underage drinking, marijuana use and prescription drug abuse.
 It’s vital to let your representatives know that prevention is important to you!

 The most effective way to advocate is by meeting with your representatives in person, followed by making a phone call.
-However, some of us may prefer written communication.
+However, written communication is a great option when we may not have access to in-person meetings.
 All forms of advocacy are valuable.
-If you choose to contact your elected officials in writing, follow these tips to ensure a professional and meaningful correspondence.
+If you choose to contact your elected officials in writing, follow these tips to ensure professional and meaningful correspondence.

 How to Find Your Elected Officials

 Find out who your senators are here.
 Find out who your representative is here and get their contact information here.

 How to Write a Letter or Email to Your Elected Officials